Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

 \section{Sources}

 This section reviews various production mechanisms for GW signals in the high-frequency regime, typically in the range $(\text{kHz} - \text{GHz})$, that fall into two broad classes.
 In Sec.~\ref{sec:lateU} we discuss sources in our cosmological neighbourhood, which emit coherent transient and/or monochromatic GW signals.
 In Sec.~\ref{sec:earlyU} we turn to sources at cosmological distances which typically lead to a stochastic background of GWs.
-We emphasize that all proposed sources, with the notable exception of the neutron star mergers discussed in Sec.~\ref{sec:NS} (kHz range), require new physics beyond the Standard Model of particle physics to produce an observable GW signal.
-Thus, while being admittedly somewhat speculative, these proposals all provide unique opportunities to shed light on the fundamental laws of nature, even by `only' setting an upper bound on the existence of GWs in the corresponding frequency range.
+We emphasize that all proposed sources, with the notable exceptions of the neutron star mergers discussed in Sec.~\ref{sec:NS} (kHz range) and the cosmic gravitational microwave background discussed in Sec.~\ref{sec:CGMB}, require new physics beyond the Standard Model of particle physics to produce an observable GW signal.
+Thus, while being admittedly somewhat speculative, these proposals provide unique opportunities to shed light on the fundamental laws of nature, even by `only' setting an upper bound on the existence of GWs in the corresponding frequency range.